wouter-heerwegh/screenbot/README.md

 # Screenbot

-This is a python bot which takes a screenshot of your main screen and sends it to a channel in slack
+This is a python bot which takes a screenshot of your main screen and sends it to a channel in slack This was tested with python 3.7.3 on windows 10

-Make sure the environment variable is a system variable (for windows)

 ## installing
 ```
 pip install -r requirements.txt
 ```

-Usage:
+Make sure the environment variable is a system variable (for windows) as variable `SLACK_BOT_TOKEN`.
+If you have difficulties setting environment variables, follow [this article](https://www.computerhope.com/issues/ch000549.htm)

+## Usage
 ```
 python screenbot.py 'slacktoken' 'channel'
 ```

-This was tested with python 3.7.3 on windows 10